starcitizen-lug/knowledge-base/wiki/Home.md

 > - The 3.18 update may cause mouse issues for some people using Wayland.
 Using Gamescope with the game is a workaround, and can be easily enabled through Lutris or manually.

 **General News**

+> (Feb 11, 2023) **Lutris install script**
+> - The Star Citizen install script on the Lutris website is currently broken.
+We recommend using the installer we bundle with our [Helper](https://github.com/starcitizen-lug/lug-helper) instead.
+> - To fix broken installs after using the Lutris website's script, enable DXVK in Lutris then install a recommended DXVK and runner based on our [Quick Start Guide ](https://github.com/starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide).

 > (Jan 22, 2023) **Game install hangs**
 > - Some Penguins are reporting hangs during installation.
 In Lutris, setting `Prefer system libraries` to `Off` globally before installation fixes the problem.
 After installation, this can be reset and configured only for Star Citizen if desired.